 Attribute Exploratory Developing Established Model 2.5.1 STEM Data Data regarding student interest and achievement in STEM is not collected or is collected but not consistently or strategically.
 Data regarding student interest and achievement in STEM is collected consistently and strategically.
 Data regarding student interest and achievement in STEM is collected consistently and strategically and used to drive instruction.
 Data regarding student interest and achievement in STEM is collected consistently and strategically and used to drive and differentiate instruction.
 1 point 2 points 3 points 4 points 2.5.2 Assessment Format Student assessments are tied to completing an activity versus demonstrating foundational skills or explaining big ideas.
 1 point Students are assessed in a vacuum (i.e. individual skills and understandings are assessed without application).
-2 points Assessment includes real- world and appropriate application of learning.
+2 points Assessment includes realworld and appropriate application of learning.
 3 points Assessment relies on application of learning to related real-world problem-solving situations.
-4 points 2.5.3 Growth in STEM Assessments measure achievement in science.
-Pre- and post- assessments measure students' academic growth in STEM.
-Students' knowledge and understanding of STEM is evaluated through assessment, and students show growth in STEM.
-Students' knowledge and understanding of STEM is evaluated through assessment, and a majority of students show significant growth in STEM.
+4 points 2.5.3 Assessments measure Pre- and post- Students' knowledge and Students' knowledge and 2.5.3 Growth in STEM achievement in science. assessments measure students' academic growth in STEM. understanding of STEM is evaluated through assessment, and students show growth in STEM. understanding of STEM is evaluated through assessment, and a majority of students show significant growth in STEM.
 1 point 2 points 3 points 5 points

-For the purposes of this framework, STEM assessment includes integrated content understanding as well as skills and practices.
-Examples include, but are not limited to, assessing students' ability to: design investigations, collaborate, explain phenome na, design solutions, use mathematics to identify a problem.
+^{}For the purposes of this framework, STEM assessment includes integrated content understanding as well as skills and practices.
+Examples include, but are not limited to, assessing students' ability to: design investigations, collaborate, explain phenomena, design solutions, use mathematics to identify a problem.
 Assessments such as MAP or SBAC are not STEM assessments.